ICSE2024-2ndCycle-Paper123/ReplicationPackage/README.md

-# Artifact: Replication Package
+# Replication Package
 Related to the paper:

 > Pasqua Michele, Ceccato Mariano and Tonella Paolo.
 2024. **Hypertesting of Programs: Theoretical Foundation and Automated Test Generation**.
 In: *Proceedings of the 46<sup>th</sup> IEEE/ACM International Conference on Software Engineering* (ICSE '24).
 ACM, 1-11. *(to appear)*.

 ## Purpose

-The primary goal of the artifact is to facilitate the replication of the results reported in the empirical evaluation of the companion paper.
+The primary goal of this repository is to facilitate the replication of the results reported in the empirical evaluation of the companion paper.
 Such evaluation empirically validates the novel hypercoverage criterion and hypertesting approach proposed in the paper, by considering a specific hyperproperty for security, *Non-Interference*.
 The empirical study is guided by three research questions:
 - ***RQ<sub>1</sub> (Correlation)***, assessing if hypercoverage correlates with the exposure of hyperproperty violations;
 - ***RQ<sub>2</sub> (Coverage)***, assessing if the proposed hypertest input generators can achieve high coverage; and
 - ***RQ<sub>3</sub> (Effectiveness)***, assessing if the hypertest inputs generated under the guidance of hypercoverage can effectively expose hyperproperty violations.

-The artifact makes also available a dataset of Java programs, together with ground-truth security tags, that can be used to assess the effectiveness of detection tools targeting Non-Interference violations.
+The repository makes also available a dataset of Java programs, together with ground-truth security tags, that can be used to assess the effectiveness of detection tools targeting Non-Interference violations.
 Finally, the artifact provides the executables and the usage documentation of the tools `hyperfuzz` and `hyperevo`, the two hypertest input generators presented in the companion paper.

 ## Content

-The artifact is an archive containing the following files:
+The repository contains the following files:
-- the [`README.md`](/README.md) file, describing the artifact
+- the `README.md` file, documenting the replication package
 - the [`LICENSE`](/LICENSE) file
-- a copy [`ICSE24paper.pdf`](/ICSE24paper.pdf) of the pre-print version of the companion paper
+- a copy [`ICSE24-preprint.pdf`](/ICSE24-preprint.pdf) of the pre-print version of the companion paper
 - the `submission-results.tar.xz` file, containing the pre-computed results reported in the companion paper

 and the following directories: